-Self payment drug and alcohol treatment facilities are an excellent alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded programs.
-People who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug rehabilitation programs are a great alternative to other types of rehab facilities i.e. private medical insurance and state funded programs.
+People who are able to attend self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug treatment program.
-To learn more about self payment programs, contact a drug or alcohol rehab program and ask about their payment options.
-It is a good idea to contact several facilities so that you have a comparison of your choices with regards to rehab options and payment methods.
+In order to learn more about self payment programs, contact a drug treatment facility and inquire as to their payment options.
+It is a good idea to contact several facilities so that you have an understanding of your choices regarding treatment options and payment options.

 Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
 Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the individual has dependents and if they receive any other financial assistance.
 Medicaid may even cover the costs associated with drug rehabilitation, and there are many drug rehabilitation facilities throughout the country which are covered through Medicaid.
 Many drug rehab programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, usually 30 days or less.
 People who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of such a program.